Deep-Learning Based Adaptive Ultrasound Imaging from Sub-Nyquist Channel Data: Existing Beamforming Methods

 \subsection{Fourier Domain Beamforming}

-Applying appropriate time delays necessitates high sampling rates, 4-10 times higher than the Nyquist rate of the received signals.
+Applying appropriate time delays necessitates high sampling rates, 4-10 times higher than the probe's central frequency.
 To address this problem, it was shown in \cite{Chernyakova2014} that beamforming can be implemented equivalently in the frequency domain, bypassing the need for oversampling as no shifts are actually performed.